LawrenceLee91/TodoMVCTestAutomation/README.md

 Used NUnit's Assert to validate functionality and handle test results.
 ### 4. Test Execution:
 - **Cross-Browser Compatibility**: The test suite is designed to run on multiple browsers (Chrome, Firefox, Edge) using Selenium WebDriver.
-- **Reporting**: Integrated ExtentReports for detailed test execution reports.Test results are saved in the Reports/ directory:
+- **Reporting**: Integrated ExtentReports for detailed test execution reports.
+Test results are saved in the <code>Reports/</code> directory:
     - HTML Report: Provides a detailed execution report.
     - Screenshots: Captured for failed tests.